- Home

 Q. Can I add the train at a later date?

 In order to receive the Schools on Safari discounted train ride fee, you must reserve your train ride at the time of your original reservation.
 The train rides are scheduled for specific departure times.
-If you decide later that you wish to add the train, you may inquire at the Zoo Gift Shop on the day of your visit as to space availability and purchase individual train tickets at the rate of $2 per rider.
+If you decide later that you wish to add the train, you may inquire at the Zoo Gift Shop on the day of your visit as to space availability and purchase individual train tickets at the regular ticket fee.
 However, since priority is given to pre-reserved groups, it is unlikely that large groups will be able to add train rides on the day of their visit.
 Small groups may be accommodated at the discretion of the Zoo.

 Q. What animals will my students get to see and touch?